Chisaina69/wk3codechallenge/README.md

 - Clone the repository in your machine
 - Open it up on vscode or your preffered place
 - Open the index.html file and go live
+- Click your desired movie and it will display the details

 ## File Structure